Faculty Engagement in Maintaining and Improving WISR’s Learning Community and Methods

 Care of WISR’s Facility

-Faculty and currently enrolled students are entitled to have keys to WISR’s storefront facility, and to use the space freely and responsibly–faculty and students may use the space, including the public computers, in order to do their work and to meet with one another.
+Faculty are entitled to have keys to WISR’s storefront facility, and to use the space freely and responsibly–faculty and students may use the space, including the public computers, in order to do their work and to meet with one another.
 Those who unlock the building are responsible for locking it, turning off lights and computers and closing all windows, unless they ask someone else staying after them to be responsible for these tasks.
 Food should be disposed of properly (garbage outside, dishes and glasses that are used should be washed, coffee maker turned off), recycle items as appropriate and throw other trash.

 Remind students of these responsibilities for taking care of our facility, and instruct students in properly library check out procedures: 1) priority books in designated locations should be borrowed for 7 days or less; 2) all books should be listed on the students’ file card, listing the title of the book and the date checked out, with the card filed alphabetically by the student’s last name.
 When using the copier, be sure to leave a contribution of $.05/page.